oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

 ## Maintainer responsibilities
 - **At the start of your shift** (see [rota](https://github.com/oppia/oppia/wiki/Instructions-for-Maintainers#rota-for-triaging-issuesprs-and-welcoming-new-contributors) below):
+  - if you aren't already watching the repository, please change your [notification preferences](https://github.com/oppia/oppia/subscription) to "watching", just for this week.
   - go to the [list of PRs](https://github.com/oppia/oppia/pulls), and make sure all PRs are moving forward; act on any that are being sat on for too long.
   - go to the [list of recommended issues](https://github.com/oppia/oppia/milestone/42).
 For any existing issue with an assignee, ping them and ask for a status update if there's been no response for 6-7 days.
 Deassign the issue from the current assignee if there's been no indication of progress or response to pings for > 14 days.
 - **During the week**:
   - Make sure all incoming issues/PRs are triaged and labelled.
 In particular, ensure that incoming PRs are assigned to the owners of the issue that's being fixed by the PR.
   - Welcome new contributors (e.g. on gitter).
   - Do code reviews for simple incoming PRs.
+- **After your shift**:
+  - If you changed your notification preferences at the start of the shift, you might want to reset them to "not watching" so that you only get emails when you are @mentioned.

 ### General
 1. Ensure that your "Settings > Notification center" page is set to send you activity notifications, so that you're aware of all activity on the repository.